August 11, 2025

 What is MMS messaging?

 Like SMS, MMS messages are not encrypted, so someone could potentially intercept them.
-And, as with any phone plan feature, be sure you understand any costs you might incur with MMS use.
+And as with any phone plan feature, be sure you understand any costs you might incur with MMS use.

 What are RCS messages?

-You can use RCS to send photos, videos, emoji and links, and for group cats.
+RCS stands for Rich Communication Services, a newer type of texting that has more functionality.
+You can send photos, videos, emoji and links, and have group chats.
 It also supports typing indicators and read receipts.
-Note, though, that both devices must have RCS enabled, or the texts will send as MMS or SMS messages.
+But both devices must have RCS enabled, or the texts will send as MMS or SMS messages.

 What are Google Messages and iMessage?